 Fund Development Coordinator

 Amber joined the Beacon Center in July 2019 as the Fund Development Coordinator.
-She started as a full-time summer intern and was hired on as staff after.
 She earned her Bachelor of Science in Child, Adult, and Family Services with an emphasis in Youth from Iowa State University.
-Amber organizes fundraising events, collaborates with donors, and assists with community outreach.
-She enjoys reading, being outdoors, and cheering on the I.S.U Cyclones sports teams.
+Amber organizes fundraising events, collaborates with donors, and works with volunteers.
+She enjoys drawing, being outdoors, and cheering on the Iowa State Cyclones!

 Client Services Assistant